geophf/logic-programming/prolog/p99/README.md

 arguments and the allowed flow patterns.

 The problems have different levels of difficulty.
-Those marked with a single asterisk (*) are easy.
+Those marked with a single asterisk (&lowast;) are easy.
 If you have successfully solved the preceeding problems you should be able to solve them within a few (say 15) minutes.
-Problems marked with two asterisks (**) are of intermediate difficulty.
+Problems marked with two asterisks (&lowast;&lowast;) are of intermediate difficulty.
 If you are a skilled Prolog programmer it shouldn't take you more than 30-90 minutes to solve them.
-Problems marked with three asterisks (***) are more difficult.
+Problems marked with three asterisks (&lowast;&lowast;&lowast;) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.

 note: the solutions provided here are implemented in Paul Tarau's [bin prolog](https://github.com/ptarau/binprolog).